IndexCoop/ITIPS/ITIPS/ITIP-004.md

 [21]: https://gov.indexcoop.com/t/iip-64-methodologist-smart-contract-permissioning/2200

 We want to implement a new permissions model for the manager that lets us configure which kinds of functionality are strongly or weakly permissioned.
-We need to be able to restrict fee changes as requested while preserving the operator's flexibility with regard to updating extensions and modules more generally.
+We need to be able to restrict fee changes as requested while preserving the operator's flexibility to update extensions and modules more generally.

 ## Background Information

 The [original Index Manager Contract][1] defined fee management functions and gated them with a [mutualUpgrade][2] modifier which required both operator and methodologist consent for any changes.

 In early 2021 Index Coop developed a new Manager system which delegates most functionality to extension contracts.
 Its architecture helps Index engineers adhere to common "separation of concerns" software design principles and easily upgrade Index token features.

-The [FeeSplitAdapter][6] and [StreamingFeeSplitExtension][3] contract developed for the new system restricts fee changing methods with the `onlyOperator` modifier.
+The [FeeSplitAdapter][6] and [StreamingFeeSplitExtension][3] contracts developed for the new system restrict fee changing methods with the `onlyOperator` modifier.
 In July, the DefiPulse methodologist expressed concern about this change.
 They are declining to migrate to the new system unless their existing fee prerogatives are preserved.

 The new system's `BaseManager` contract has a small set of methods that permit module and extension additions and removals.

 By design, the operator is free to add extensions and modules at will and
 + extensions can call any module